donaldafeith/DBot/README.md

 -   **Flexible Deployment**: You have the freedom to deploy the chatbot across various platforms, including web applications, messaging services, or integrate it seamlessly into your existing software.

-This software is currently being developed.
-Star the repository and follow for more updates.